 You might have bought those physical maps available in the shop nearby or that street vendor.
 But what are you going to do with that map once you are done touring that city?
 Will that be useful again if you visit after two years, of course, yes, but it will not be updated with the latest restaurants, pubs, bars and other non-historical attractions.

 You might end up going to a restaurant that is closed already unless you did some google at your hotel using their Wi-Fi before stepping out today.
 I know people these days, visit a café and use their Free Wi-Fi and move on to their next spot.
 But again that’s just a hack, can you rely on cafes internet every time.

 What if you are in a small town or in the interiors where there is no Mobile Coverage, No Internet, and no possibility of finding any physical maps to navigate?
 Of course, you are going to ask people for directions using your language if you are in your own country or communicate in English if you are in a foreign country.

-But what if they do not understand English, like for example.
+But what if they do not understand English, for example.
 I was in Vietnam, and people didn’t understand English at all.
 I had to navigate using my GPS.
-Readers should not get confused with a term GPRS, the 2G internet thing which you might be thinking of.
+Readers should not get confused with the term GPRS, the 2G internet thing that you might be thinking of.
 Todays’ Instagram generation may not have even heard of this GPRS thing.

 Many of them are already using it, your car GPS is a good example, that you use it in your cars for navigating in cities and remote areas.
 Of course, you need to update your maps every year, but that’s a breeze.
 Here in this article, I am not focusing on that car GPS; I am focusing on the handheld GPS, which you can carry in your palms, which can be with you all the time, which can be on your waist belt as shown in the photograph below or in your pocket.